memgraph/docs/products/memgraph/v1.2.0/getting_started/connecting_applications/connecting-applications.md

 ### Quick start guides

-The following guides describe how to create a simple **`Hello, World!`** program that connects to the Memgraph database and execute simple queries:
+The following guides describe how to create a simple **`Hello, World!`** program that connects to the Memgraph database and executes simple queries:
 {% page-ref page="./python.md" %}
 {% page-ref page="./rust.md" %}
 {% page-ref page="./c-sharp.md" %}